NickvisionApps/libnick/docs/database.md

 - ```cpp
   void error(int err)
   ```
-    - Accepts: An error cpode to return from the sql function, err.
+    - Accepts: An error code to return from the sql function, err.

 ## SqlDatabase
 Description: A sqlite (sqlcipher) database.